 Why UAE’s exit from Opec is good news for Asia’s energy security

-- ▪The move signals a strategic shift in the UAE's energy and foreign policy.
+- ▪The move signals a strategic realignment in global oil governance and production coordination.

 Opening excerpt (first ~120 words) tap to expand